 For a Southern family, mine is on the small side (I’m talking two first cousins small), but one of our longest-running traditions is Cookie Day.
-Each year during the holidays our kitchen in South Mississippi becomes a Christmas cookie mecca, fueled on a dangerous mix of caffeine, sugar and of course craft beer (and wine—we’re a proper cross-drinking family y’all).
+Each year during the holidays our kitchen in South Mississippi becomes a Christmas cookie mecca, fueled on a dangerous mix of caffeine, sugar and, of course, craft beer (and wine—we’re a proper cross-drinking family y’all).

-Everyone can request one cookie they’d like made, and all the standards are there—peanut butter blossoms, chocolate crinkles, butter spritz cookies (in the customary Christmas tree shape of course), snowballs, raspberry thumbprints—I’m telling you, it’s like a cookie sweatshop serenaded by Christmas With the Rat Pack.
+All the standards are there—peanut butter blossoms, chocolate crinkles, butter spritz cookies (in the customary Christmas tree shape of course), snowballs, raspberry thumbprints—I’m telling you, it’s like a cookie sweatshop serenaded by Christmas With the Rat Pack.

 This year, I’ve decided it’s time to bring craft beer to Cookie Day, and not just in my glass.
 Here’s a round-up of six of the most delicious-sounding beer cookies I’ve come across recently, made by some seriously creative and talented food bloggers.
 I can assure you one or two of these is going to sneak into our day and hopefully become a tradition of their own.

 Chocolate Chip Cookies with Bacon, Beer and Cayenne